Picovoice/speaker-diarization-benchmark/README.md

 ### Diarization Error Rate (DER)

 The Diarization Error Rate (DER) is the most common metric for evaluating speaker diarization systems.
-DER is calculated by summing the time duration of three distinct errors: speaker confusion (ERR), false alarms (FA), and missed detections (MISS).
+DER is calculated by summing the time duration of three distinct errors: speaker confusion, false alarms, and missed detections.
 This total duration is then divided by the overall time span.

 ### Jaccard Error Rate (JER)